DevanshD3/DevanshD3/README.md

 🔭 I’m currently working on projects based on **Computer Vision , Web Development (MERN dev), Python Automation and Quantitative Finance**.

 📚 I am currently learning anything and everything that I can 😂.
-Exploring finance , ML and designing rigth now.
+Exploring finance , ML and designing right now.

 🏆 I am new to open soure and recently completed **Hacktoberfest 2020** and would love to contribute to open source organisations !